syns-ml/2023/_pages/cfp.md

 #### Format
 - Submissions should be anonymized short papers (extended abstracts) up to 4 pages in PDF format, typeset using the [paper template](/2023/assets/synsml2023_template.zip) of the workshop (adapted from the ICML template).
 - The authors are required to include a short statement (approximately one paragraph) about the potential broader impact of their work, including any ethical aspects and future societal consequences, which may be positive or negative.
 The broader impact statement should come after the main paper content.
 The impact statement and references do not count towards the page limit.
 - The ICML style template includes a paper checklist intended to encourage best practices for responsible machine learning research ([see associated guidelines](https://icml.cc/Conferences/2023/PaperGuidelines)).
-We advice authors to follow those best practices when possible.
+We advise authors to follow those best practices when possible.
 - Appendices are *highly discouraged*, and reviewers will not be required to read beyond the first 4 pages and the impact statement.
 - Workshop organizers retain the right to reject submissions for editorial reasons: for example, any paper surpassing the page limitation or not including the broader impact statement will be desk-rejected.
 - Submissions will be kept confidential until they are accepted and until authors confirm that they can be included in the workshop.
 If a submission is not accepted, or withdrawn for any reason, it will be kept confidential and not made public.